2020 Global Summit and COVID-19 Plan

 8-part, complimentary Virtual Summit Series which will provide the opportunity to obtain needed education and gain a deeper understanding of how this globally adverse situation is affecting sites.

-Topics covered will include site preparedness for COVID-19, business development, decentralized clinical trials (DCTs), disaster planning, becoming the site of choice and more.
-Contact hours will be available for each webinar.
+Topics covered included site preparedness for COVID-19, business development, decentralized clinical trials (DCTs), disaster planning, becoming the site of choice and more.

 Sponsored by VirTrial